Advisory Board Members

 Mr. Moses Mulimira

-Moses has significant experience in policy formulation and lobbying, with proven ability to create strategic partnerships and has special interest in Fundraising for Humanity.
+Moses has significant experience in policy formulation and lobbying, with proven ability to create strategic partnerships and has special interest in Fundraising and volunteerism for Humanity.

 Dr. Solomon Kamurari